osmfoundation/welcome-mat/docs/en/about-osm-community/consumers.md

 * Numerous films and TV shows such as *Blade Runner 2049*

 Plus many many, large, medium and small businesses and organizations around the world!

-To see more examples of uses of OpenStreetMap, see our [weekly featured images](https://wiki.openstreetmap.org/wiki/Featured_images){:target="_blank"}.